kilatex/kilatex/README.md

 - Learning NodeJS (Express)
 - Wordpress

 :memo: The languaje which I learned to program was C++, it is cool isn't it?.
-I'm learning Vue.js, in a future I would like to learn Python. :star2:
+I'm learning Vue.js, in a future I would like to learn React.js. :star2:

 <br>

-Let me explain to you with a few code lines, how the life works:
+Let me explain to you with a few code lines, how life works:
 ```javascript

  const you = ["Autodidact","Discipline"];